 Civil engineers are hired primarily by the U.S. Army Corps of Engineers.
 They perform engineering duties in planning, designing, and overseeing construction and maintenance of buildings, facilities, and infrastructures for both civil works and military installations.
 Strong candidates for these jobs are adept in civil engineering areas including grading and earthwork design, geotechnical and hydraulic engineering, dam construction, and concrete and steel design.

 Salary: The USAJOBS site indicates that civil engineers are mostly hired at the GS 09-13 level and generally earn between $57,510 and $136,926 per year based on level of responsibility and location.
 The BLS estimated that civil engineers working for the federal government earned an average of $95,380 in May 2018.
 The BLS predicted that civil engineering jobs in the overall economy would grow by about 11% through 2026, a faster than average rate.

 Job Requirements: Educational requirements typically include a bachelor’s or advanced degree in engineering with significant coursework in civil engineering.

 4. Computer Scientist

-Job Requirements: Educational requirements typically include a bachelor's degree in computer science or bachelor's degree with at least 30 semester hours in a combination of mathematics, statistics, and computer science.
+Job Requirements: Educational requirements typically include a bachelor's degree in computer science or a bachelor's degree with at least 30 semester hours in a combination of mathematics, statistics, and computer science.